FrankFort34/Aircraft-Purchases-Project/README.md

 ## For More Information
 Please see the full analysis in the Jupyter Notebook, linked below, or review this presentation: [Aircraft Purchase Analysis.pdf] (https://github.com/user-attachments/files/19539026/Aircraft.Purchase.Analysis.pdf)
-For additional information, contact Frank Fortunati and fortunatifrank@gmail.com
+For additional information, contact Frank Fortunati at fortunatifrank@gmail.com

 https://github.com/FrankFort34/Aircraft-Purchases-Project/commit/5ae0815bccfcea1297875b6ca8a049975b9de576